halleysfifthinc/Peaks.jl/docs/src/index.md

 ### Plotting

-The peaks, prominences, and widths can be visualized all together using the `Plots.jl` recipe `plotpeaks`:
+The peaks, prominences, and widths can be visualized all together using a `Plots.jl` recipe `plotpeaks`:

 ```@example tutorial